nicolerenee/infra/README.md

 ## 🔄 Continuous Deployment

 ### Automated Updates

 - **Renovate** automatically creates PRs for dependency updates
 - **Flux** applies approved changes within minutes
 - **System Upgrade Controller** handles node OS updates
 - **Reloader** restarts applications when configurations change

 ### Monitoring & Alerting

 - **VictoriaMetrics** collects metrics from all cluster components
+- **Victoria Logs** aggregates and analyzes logs from all services
 - **Grafana** provides comprehensive dashboards
 - **Gatus** monitors service availability
 - **Alert routing** via various notification channels

 ## 🤝 Contributing

 This repository is tailored for personal use but serves as a reference implementation.
 Feel free to:

 - **Fork** and adapt for your own infrastructure
 - **Open issues** for questions or suggestions